gobeyondidentity/developer-docs/contributor-guide/style-guide.md

 1. **Equip every reader with a solution or next step**.
 Every process you describe should conclude with a clear solution or next step for the reader.
 For instance, if a process entails adding a feature to a product but necessitates the latest product version, notify the user of this constraint before presenting the steps and offer a link to instructions on how to upgrade.

 1. **Stick to the facts**.
 To sustain trust with your readers, omit any marketing or promotional content from your help sections.
-While these sections can elucidate a product's or feature's advantages, they should limit their discussion to the direct benefits, carefully avoiding unfounded claims of improvements in speed, quality, or ease of use.
+While these sections can elucidate a product's or feature's advantages, they should limit their discussion to the direct benefits, carefully avoiding unfounded claims of speed, quality, or ease of use improvements.

 1. **Focus on the usage rather than the benefit**.
-It's important to frame your content regarding how a reader can utilize a product or feature, as this approach allows them to comprehend the information better and envision how it would integrate into their own circumstances.
+It's important to frame your content regarding how a reader can utilize a product or feature, as this approach allows them to comprehend the information better and envision how it would integrate into their circumstances.

 1. **Consistency is key**.
 Use a consistent writing style throughout the documentation and consistent terminology and language to describe concepts and features.

 1. **Clarity and simplicity are crucial**.
 Use clear and concise language to explain technical concepts, avoiding jargon or explaining technical terms when necessary.
 Break down complex ideas into smaller, understandable sections and use examples, diagrams, and visuals to enhance clarity.

-1. **Structure and organization are important for easy navigation**.
+1. **Structure and organization are essential for easy navigation**.
 Use a logical and hierarchical structure for your documentation, provide clear and informative headings and subheadings, use numbered lists for step-by-step instructions or procedures, and use bullet points for lists where the order doesn't matter.
 Group related information together for easy navigation.

 1. **Be aware of your audience**.
 Identify and understand your target audience (developers, system administrators, beginners, etc.), and adapt your writing style and language to match the knowledge level of your audience.
 Include introductory sections at the top of each topic for beginners, and provide advanced sections or references for experienced users.